 As far as I can tell, the only “diet aficionados” who are “thoroughly confused” are those pinheads who bought into the low-fat diet to begin with.
 The New York Times has it right in the second paragraph: “For decades or more, medical lore has suggested (my italics) that a low-fat diet can yield substantial health benefits.”
 Precisely.
 Medical lore, not science.
 And has suggested, not has shown.

-The Letters section of the paper carried a number of missives from outraged low-fatters who have refused to go down swinging.
+The Letters section of the paper carried a number of missives from outraged low-fatters who insist on going down swinging.
 Their anguished cries almost leap off the page.

 I’ll excerpt a few quotes from physicians.